What is Version Control?

 What is version control?

-Version control is a crucial part of almost everyone’s development.
-Whether you know it or not, most people are doing some level of version control (whether they’re working with documents, source code, or almost any digital file on their file system).
+Version control is a crucial part of almost any development process.
+Whether they know it or not, most people are doing some level of version control, whether they’re working with documents, source code, or almost any digital file on their file system.

-Some methods of version control are obviously stronger than others.
-For example, saving files with different names to manage their respective versions is a form of version control, albeit a highly error prone and messy process.
+Some methods of version control are stronger than others.
+For example, saving files with different names to manage their respective versions is a form of version control, albeit a highly error-prone and messy one.
+The CMS used to write this blog post, and the word processor it was drafted in, both have version control systems, too.

-A better way is to use tooling to version our files and keep things organized, without interrupting our workflow.
+A better approach is to implement tooling to version files and keep things organized, without interrupting your workflow.
 But when it comes to tooling, there are a few considerations to keep in mind.

 The first thing that we want is an archive that tracks all the versions and edits made to our files.

-- This gives us the ability to refer to or go back to a previous version of a file if something has gone wrong.
+• This gives us the ability to refer to or go back to a previous version of a file if something has gone wrong, or if we want to know the history of how something has changed over time.
+The full archive of your data versions is often called lineage

-If we have to save a copy of a file every time we make an edit, then we’re duplicating the size of the storage we need.
-This may not seem like a big deal when we’re working with documents or source code, but if we’re working with large binary files or machine learning datasets, then storage costs can grow rapidly.
+If we have to save a copy of a file every time we make an edit, then we’re duplicating the amount of the storage we need.
+This may not seem like a big deal when working with documents or source code, but if we’re working with large binary files or machine learning datasets, then storage costs can grow rapidly, and lead to the risk of fragmenting your data

 We also want our version control system to facilitate a reasonable workflow.